Cybus::IngressRoute

 When to Use

-Use Cybus::IngressRoute when your container must be reachable from outside Connectware (for example, for web dashboards, APIs, or TCP-based protocols).
+Use Cybus::IngressRoute when your container must be reachable from outside Connectware.
+For example, for web dashboards, APIs, or TCP-based protocols.

 Creating an IngressRoute

-Properties
+IngressRoute Properties

 The following table describes the properties available for Cybus::IngressRoute.
 Some properties are required only for HTTP or TCP routes.